Clean Bandit: 2016–2019: What Is Love? and Neil Amin-Smith's departure

 In May 2016, the band released the single "Tears" featuring The X Factor 2015 winner Louisa Johnson, which later appeared in their second studio album.
 The song peaked at number five in the UK, following a performance on Britain's Got Talent.

-In October 2016, it was announced that violinist and pianist Neil Amin-Smith had decided to leave Clean Bandit.
+In October 2016, it was announced that violinist and pianist Amin-Smith had decided to leave Clean Bandit.
 Two days later, the group released their first song as a three-piece without Amin-Smith: "Rockabye", which features rapper Sean Paul and singer Anne-Marie.
 "Rockabye" became their second number one hit in the UK, and remained at the top spot for nine weeks.
 It went on to become the Christmas number one single for 2016.
 The song also reached number one in Ireland, Australia, New Zealand, Germany, Italy, Sweden and Switzerland.
 It additionally charted at number nine on the US Billboard Hot 100.
 In March 2017, the trio released "Symphony", a collaboration with Swedish singer Zara Larsson.
 The song topped the UK Singles Chart, becoming the group's third number one single in the country.
 They gave their first live performance of the song on The Voice UK.
 "Rockabye" was recorded at The Crypt Studio in London.
 In June, the band released the studio version of "Disconnect" with Marina Diamandis.
 The track was previously performed at the 2015 Coachella Festival.

-In October 2017, the band announced the single "I Miss You", featuring renowned songwriter Julia Michaels.
+In October 2017, the band announced the single "I Miss You", featuring songwriter Julia Michaels.
 It charted within the top five of the UK and has been certified platinum.
 In May 2018, the band released the second album's fifth single, "Solo", featuring vocals from Demi Lovato.
 It topped the charts in the UK the following month and has received a platinum certification in the country.
 In November 2018, sixth single "Baby" was released, featuring Marina and Luis Fonsi.
 Clean Bandit released their second album What Is Love? in November 2018.
 The album features collaborations with Rita Ora, Ellie Goulding, Craig David, Anne-Marie, and Charli XCX.